kayoyin/Prodigy/README.md

     $> chmod +x translatescript
     $> ./translatescript

 The translatescript translates and merges all the midi files in a format ready to use for the neural network.
-Moreover, it saves the output csv file in the utils folder as *insert here*.
+Moreover, it saves the output csv file in the utils folder.
 From there on, the training function automatically loads the data.
 Since alll the data is properly formatted for use, the user can start traing the model.
 To do this, simply run the following command in terminal:

     $> ./train

-Once training is complete (do not be allarmed if this takes time), simply run the following comapnd to start composing music!
+Once training is complete (do not be allarmed if this takes time), simply run the following comand to start composing music:

     $> ./compose

-To use both of them, simply run them like any executable through the following command in terminal:

 Now, the last thing to do is translate the the output of the neural network (.csv) into an audiofile (.mid).
 The backscript automatically loads the output file and saves the audio file as *final.mid* in the main folder of the repository.
 Run the following commands to execute this:

     $> chmod +x backscript
     $> ./backscript

-### Method 2: Composing with Ease

-To compose music directly, first make sure there is a pre-trained model `model.xml` under the `build` directory.
-Then, the user can run the following line in terminal.

-     $> ./compose

-To translate the output of the neural network back into a audio file, run the following commands:

-    $> chmod +x backscript
-    $> ./backscript

-The resulting midi file, final.midi, can be found in the main folder of the repository.
+If the user is experiencing any trouble playing the midi file, the following website can be used to convert to mp3: https://www.onlineconverter.com/midi-to-mp3

 ### Method 3: